Git-PratikVyas/FastAPI-for-GenAI/1_ai-model-service/README.md

 ## Step 7: Optimize Model Serving (Efficient Loading)

-**Why**: Loading the AI model efficiently is like preheating your oven—it saves time and resources.
+Loading the AI model efficiently to saves time and resources.

 **Instructions**:
 The model is already loaded once at startup in `main.py` (with `generator = pipeline(...)` outside the endpoint).
 This avoids repeated loading for each request, which significantly improves performance.
 For large models, you might consider using a dedicated model server like Triton or a cloud-based API to further reduce memory usage and improve scalability.